Counseling Hesitancy in the Black Community

 The “hypermasculine Black man” and the “strong Black woman” perpetuate stereotypes.
 This idea is that Black people can’t show weakness.
 These images don’t normalize the reality that, like everyone else, Black people experience a full range of emotions.
 The “strong Black woman” is also the woman feeling overwhelm with raising children and caring for aging parents.
 The “hypermasculine black man” is also the man coming from an environment where men were discouraged from expressing fear.
 Both would benefit from BIPOC therapy in Florida.
 Emotions are a “Black thing”.Anyone can use online therapy in Florida.
 The Black community has had to navigate through soul-crushing situations which have created barriers to treatment.
 It is the hope that this culture and other people groups will feel more comfortable in therapy.

-*Please know that all providers are affirming therapists and life coaches.
-True You Always therapists do not engage in any conversion therapy believe the use of such therapy is unethical.
-We fully support all of our LGBTQI+ clients in an affirming and safe manner
+Please know that all providers are affirming therapists and/or life coaches.
+True You Always therapists do not engage in any conversion therapy and believe the use of such therapy is unethical.
+We fully support all of our LGBTQIA+ clients in an affirming and safe manner.

 References: